Kinds of types in Scala

 scala.util.Either[String,?]'s kind is F[+A]

-as a path-dependent type, such that Scala can tell its specific type exactly, - since we didn’t applied type parameters, we end up with a single parameter type constructor,
+• since we didn’t apply type parameters, we end up with a single parameter type constructor,

 Either[String, ?]

-In Dotty, type lambdas are supported natively with syntax:
+In Dotty, type lambdas are supported natively with the syntax:

 [T] => Either[String, T]